ZuoMatthew/ma2-csai-probabilistic-programming/README.md

 Bayesian networks in the following file formats are supported: uai, net, xdsl, xml.
 The networks are converted to ProbLog code using [conversion scripts](/src/problog_conversions) taken (and slightly adapted) from the [ProbLog repository](https://github.com/jordn/ProbLog).

 ### Parameter learning
 There is limited support for parameter learning.
-To do this, the program expects a file containing tunable probabilities and another file containing values for all probabilities.
-The other file is used for generation of interpretations (training evidence).
+To do this, the program expects a file containing tunable probabilities and another file containing values for all probabilities (the ground truth).
+The ground truth is necessary for generation of interpretations (training evidence).
 The amount of interpretations to be generated can be set as well.

-**Note**: The file with tunable probabilities needs to be in ground ProbLog form and cannot contain any comments.
-This is because we uses the problog library to ground files, and the library cannot ground files with tunable probabilities.
-Also, in order to generate interpretations, the other file must have `query(...).` statements for all predicates for which evidence should be generated.
 ```sh
 python3 scripts/inference.py --problog_learn file --problog_learn_truth file_ground_truth --learning_interpretations 100
 ```
 The interpretations that were generated for the execution will be written to src/files/interpretations.txt.

+#### Limited support
+TOOD: No annotated disjunctions

+#### Note
+The file with tunable probabilities needs to be in ground ProbLog form and cannot contain any comments.
+This is because we uses the problog library to ground files, and the library cannot ground files with tunable probabilities.

+Also, in order to generate interpretations, the file with the ground truth must have `query(...).` statements for all predicates for which evidence should be generated.

 ### Tests
 Tests have been created to make sure our pipeline delivers the same results as the problog library.
 They can be ran as follows: